konveyor/move2kube-website/docs/tutorials/tutorials.md

 ---
 layout: default
 title: Tutorials
-permalink: /docs/tutorial
+permalink: /tutorials
-nav_order: 4
+nav_order: 3
 has_children: true
 ---

 # Tutorials

-Tutorials about using Move2Kube to generate target artifacts for various source platforms can be found below.
+Below we can see some of the source platforms that Move2Kube supports.

 <img src="{{ site.baseurl }}/assets/images/m2k-usecases.png" width="60%"/>